atomic-penguin/chef-fundamentals/slides/anatomy-of-a-chef-run/01_slide.md

 * Node convergence phases
 * Notification handler types

-.notes These course materials are Copyright © 2010-2012 Opscode, Inc. All rights reserved.
+.notes These course materials are Copyright 2012, Eric G. Wolfe and 2010-2012 Opscode, Inc. All rights reserved.
 This work is licensed under a Creative Commons Attribute Share Alike 3.0 United States License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/us; or send a letter to Creative Commons, 171 2nd Street, Suite 300, San Francisco, California, 94105, USA.

 # Anatomy of a Chef Run